 The iMac has utilized the same external design language since its move to aluminum in 2007, but that all may change soon.
-It is rumored that Apple will introduce an all-new 24-inch iMac with a design similar to the iPad Pro or the Pro Display XDR running Apple Silicon.
+It is rumored that Apple will introduce an all-new "24-inch iMac" with a design similar to the iPad Pro or the Pro Display XDR running Apple Silicon.

 ● iPad Pro-like design language

-● All models will have SSD, no more HDD or Fusion drives
+● All models will have SSD storage

 ● 24-inch Display

 Page last updated: 6 days ago

 The external design of the iMac has not changed much in 13 years, with minor alterations to screen size or aspect ratio being the most noticeable updates.
 The new "24-inch iMac" is rumored to break that cycle and offer an all-new design paradigm similar to other modern Apple devices.

 Not much is known about this potential all-in-one desktop, but the updates it may receive can be inferred from other product rumors and recent releases.
 Apple will include an M-series Apple Silicon processor "be it the current M1 or some updated version like an "M1X" or "M2."

 "24-inch iMac" Rumored Features

 The redesign will not be the only news surrounding a refreshed iMac, as other technologies could debut in the machine.
 Apple is expected to finally ditch spinning disk drives altogether and maybe introduce mini LED technology.